Updated: September 17th, 2014

 Modify the designs

-The presets can be used as is but they can also be modified by warp and slant and perspective as well as by individual points of the path can be modified and pulled in or out and angled and this can result in a totally different vector design.
+The presets can be used as is but they can also be modified by warp and slant and perspective as well as by individual points of the path can be modified and pulled in or out and angled and this can result in a totally different vector graphic.
 This can be saved via the define command in the edit menu.
-The best way to modify the vector design is to copy it via the pasteboard into Illustrator and back again
+The best way to modify the vector graphic is to copy it via the pasteboard into Illustrator and back again

 Use with text